hdtrinh/movie_classifier/README.md

 # Movie Genre Classifier

-A simple command-line application: given a title and a short movie description it should return an appropriate genre.
+A simple command-line application: given a title and a short movie description it returns an appropriate genre.

 ## Install